oluwatomisin-sanni/OluwatomisinSanni8852068_ASSINGMENT1/README.md

 # OluwatomisinSanni8852068_ASSINGMENT1

-\\i have created the repository as a clone in vs studio
+\\i have created the repository as a cloned in vs studio